tabreu8/web_plant_3d/README.md

 Then click “Connect” in the app (defaults to `ws://localhost:9001`, with fallback to a public EMQX WS broker).

+Note: The Connect/Disconnect button lives in the sidebar under the MQTT widget; the top bar is kept minimal.

 ## Controls at a glance
 - Start / Pause / E‑STOP
 - Conveyor speed slider (also publishes a setpoint topic)